Researchers report good results using high-dose rather than low-dose interstitial brachytherapy.

 Brachytherapy appears to have significant advantages over EBRT in the treatment of men with low-risk and intermediate-risk prostate cancer.

-Having performed more than 1,200 brachytherapy treatments since 1996 and conducting research in this field, urologic oncologist Michael F. Sarosdy, MD, founder of South Texas Urology & Urologic Oncology, in San Antonio, is convinced that this is a far better choice than surgery for most men with prostate cancer, regardless of the patient's age or tumor characteristics.
+Having performed more than 1,200 brachytherapy treatments, Michael F. Sarosdy, MD, is convinced that this is a far better choice than surgery.

 PARIS—Cystoscopy prior to low dose rate (LDR) brachytherapy for prostate cancer is feasible and useful in identifying patients who require further investigation or intervention before seed implantation, researchers reported at the 27th Annual Congress of the European Association of Urology.